 To a pound of the grated coconut allow a quart of milk, eight eggs, four tablespoonfuls of white sugar, a glass of wine, a small cracker pounded fine, two spoonfuls of melted butter, and half a nutmeg.

 The eggs and sugar should be beaten together to a froth, then the wine stirred in.
 Put them into the milk and coconut, which should be first allowed to get quite cool; add the cracker and nutmeg, turn the whole into deep pie plates with a lining and rim of puff paste.
 Bake them as soon as turned into the plates (350°F).

 Aunt Babette's Cook Book (1889)

 Grate up a coconut, reserving the coconut milk.
 Then, line a pie plate with rich puff paste.

 Rub a quarter of a pound of butter to a cream, add half a pound of powdered sugar and the beaten yolks of four eggs, the grated peel of a lemon, a wineglassful of brandy, and the milk of the coconut, and then add the grated coconut to this mixture.
 This will make two pies.
 Bake in open shells at 350°F.

 Now make a meringue of the egg whites with pulverized sugar and spread on top and brown in oven.

 Everyone should experience the fun of splitting open a coconut and preparing the coconut meat from scratch.
-It tastes so delicious when it's fresh, and it's a novel and educational experience for children.
+It tastes so delicious when it's fresh, and it's a novel and fun experience for children.

-Besides, the coconut is much fresher when grated than the prepared store-bought kind.
-Its taste is amazing.
+The freshly grated coconut is so much fresher than the prepared store-bought kind.
+Its taste is amazing!

-True, you can substitute store-bought shredded coconut, but try opening a coconut and experiencing the fresh, moist flavor difference.
+True, you can substitute store-bought coconut in the recipes, but why not open a coconut and experience the fresh, moist flavor difference?